thisz-akj/thisz-akj/README.md

 - **Machine Learning** projects focused on predictive modeling and automation.
 - **Data Analysis** to extract insights from raw data and inform decision-making.
 - **Software Engineering** projects that involve designing and developing robust, scalable applications.
+- Exploring Huggingface and Gen AI tools and trying to develop models for industrial and business purposes.
 - Exploring **Deep Learning** for NLP and computer vision tasks.

 ## 💡 Skills:
 ### Programming & Development: